open-source-labs/Chronos/examples/AWS/AWS-EKS/README.md

      --values grafana.yaml \
      --set service.type=LoadBalancer

    3. Execute these commands to get the URL.
-Login in with the username admin and the password EKS!sAWsome
+Login in with the username   admin and the password EKS!sAWsome.
+The URL received after exporting the   external hostname (from the command below) will be used to render the   graphs in Electron.

      export ELB=$(kubectl get svc -n grafana grafana -o jsonpath='{.status.loadBalancer.ingress[0].hostname}') echo "http://$ELB"